-A series of simulations were run using the Louisiana Optical Network Infrastructure (LONI) Queen Bee 2 HPC system [8].
+A series of simulations were run using the Louisiana Optical Network Infrastructure (LONI) Queen Bee 2 HPC system^[8].
 For each set of tests, for each examined parameter, 30 workload trials were performed using different task arrival times built from the same arrival rate and pattern, and the mean and 95% confidence interval of the results is reported.
 The arrival rates are listed in terms of number of tasks per time unit.

-Each experiment is a set of 30 workload trials, consisting of 800 tasks per trial.
-Each of the experiments investigates extreme levels of oversubscription where few tasks complete successfully using baseline heuristics.
-Each machine in the HC system has a machine-queue size of six, counting the executing task and the dropping toggle is one task.
-For each of the experiments, unless otherwise noted, the performance metric
+Each experiment is a set of 30 workload trials, consisting of 1200 tasks per trial.
+Each of the experiments investigates high levels of oversubscription where few tasks complete successfully using baseline heuristics.
+Due to frequent task mapping events, each machine in the HC system has a machine-queue size of three, counting the executing task and the dropping toggle as one task.
+We also evaluated the system with the size of machine-queue equals to six, and the results were consistent with the presented ones.
+For each of the experiments, unless otherwise noted, the performance metric (and the vertical axis) is the percentage of tasks completed before their deadline (i.e., overall robustness).